-Two Chinese telecom companies, Huawei Technologies and ZTE, are a security threat to the US because of their ties to Beijing, according to a congressional report.
+Chinese telecom companies Huawei Technologies and ZTE are a potential security threat and should be stopped from expanding in the US, according to a report by a congressional panel.

 The House of Representatives' Intelligence Committee says the firms "cannot be trusted to be free of foreign state influence," reported Reuters, citing a draft of the report published on Monday.

 After 11 months of investigation, the House committee has concluded that there is credible information that the companies' telecom network equipment could be used to spy on Americans on behalf of the Chinese government.